lutze/verdoy/docs/backend/PROCESS_FLOWS.md

 # Process Flows: User & Organization Management

 ## Overview
-This document outlines the process flows for user creation, organization creation, user authentication, and user permissions in the LMS Core system.
+This document outlines the process flows for user creation, organization creation, user authentication, and user permissions in the VerdoyLab system.
 The design follows a single-table inheritance model where all entities (users, organizations, devices, etc.) are stored in the `entities` table with polymorphic identities.

 ## Key Design Principles